Locally conformally Kaehler structures on homogeneous spaces: Structure theorems of compact homogeneous l.c.K. manifolds

-In this section we prove a structure theorem of compact homogeneous l.c.K. manifolds, which asserts that such a compact complex manifold is biholomorphic to a holomorphic principal bundle over a flag manifold with fiber a $1$-dimensional complex torus.
-This result may be compared with the well-known theorem that a compact homogeneous K\"ahler manifold is biholomorphic to a K\"ahlerian product of a complex torus and a flag manifold.
+We have the following basic result for compact homogeneous l.c.K. manifolds \cite{HK} (also \cite{ACHK} for an extended form). \begin{Th} A compact homogeneous l.c.K. manifold $M$ is, up to biholomorphism, isomorphic to a holomorphic principal fiber bundle over a flag manifold with fiber a $1$-dimensional complex torus $T_\C^1$.
+To be more precise, $M$ can be written as a homogeneous space form $G/H$, where $G$ is a compact connected Lie group of holomorphic automorphisms on $M$ which is of the form

-Let $M$ be a compact homogeneous l.c.K. manifold of dimension $(2m+~2),$ $m \ge 1$, with its associated fundamental form $\Omega$ and Lee form $\theta$, satisfying $d \Omega = \theta \wedge \Omega$. $M$ can be written as $G/H$, where $G$ is a connected holomorphic isometry group of the Hermitian manifold $(M, h)$ and $H$ a closed subgroup of $G$ which contains no normal Lie subgroups of $G$.
-Since $G$ is a closed subgroup of the isometry group of $(M, h)$, it is a compact Lie group; in particular $G$ is {\em reductive}, that is, the Lie algebra $\g$ of G can be written as

-where $\mft$ is the center of $\g$ and $\s$ is a semi-simple Lie algebra.
-Let $\h$ be the Lie algebra of $H$.
-Then $\g$ also admits a decomposition: